VizlabRutgers/Hybrid-Eddy-detection/README.md

 https://vizlab.rutgers.edu/ or huaweiping0@gmail.com

 # Installation
-We recommend you to use the Singularity to avoid installation and environments configuration.
+We recommend you to use the Singularity to avoid installation and environments configuration (especially in HPC, which might not support OpenGL/VTK).
 If so, you could get the image by the command below and jump to the next section.
 ```
 singularity pull --arch amd64 library://huaweiping/hybrid_eddy_env/basic:latest
 ```